 The best types of mulch for vegetable garden beds are sugar cane mulch, straw or lucerne.
 Lucerne will have the most nutrients as it holds the most nitrogen.
 These types of mulch will break down quickly so will need to be replaced every 3 months.
 They add lots of carbon to your vegetable garden and can be easily dug in when the growing season is over.

 Use a mixed bark mulch for flower beds and trees.
 It contains both larger bark pieces and smaller leaves and stems from mulching whole branches.
 These are usually made from tree trimmings by local arborists.
-They make a great mix of green and brown materials and keep the moisture in your soil well.
-You can also use sugar cane mulch or lucerne however this will break down quickly and need to be replaced every 2-3 months.
+They make a great mix of green and brown materials and keep the soil moisture in.

 Bark mulch is a perfect mulch to use as a path or next to your garden path.
 It is great to walk on and will help your soil to keep healthy and stay moist.
 If you choose to move your path, the soil underneath will be better for having the mulch on top.